Who's left The Great British Bake Off 2017? Full list of eliminated contestants and Star Bakers

 See the results from every week of Bake Off 2017, including who left and who's been named Star Baker

-The Great British Bake Off 2017 is hotting up, and the number of contestants left in the tent is dwindling.
+The Great British Bake Off 2017 ends this Tuesday on Channel 4, which means we are down to the final three.

-But which bakers are left to sweat another week?
-And who’s been named Star Baker the most?

-Let’s take a look back at how this year’s bakers are doing so far.
-Check out the results from each week’s episode of The Great British Bake Off 2017 so far, as well as the Star Baker leaderboard below.
+Take a look back at how this series played out week by week by looking at the results from each week’s episode of The Great British Bake Off 2017 so far, as well as the Star Baker leaderboard below.

-Bake Off 2017 reaches the semi-final this Tuesday, beginning 8pm on Channel 4
+The Great British Bake Off 2017 final airs at 8pm on Tuesday 31st October on Channel 4.

 Updated 24th October 2017